ZivaVatra/flac2all/README.md

 ## What is it
 Started in 2003 as a simple flac to ogg vorbis script, flac2all has grown into a clustered parallel processing program that will convert your collection of FLAC files into various other formats (see "Formats" section for list), complete with any tags that the source file had.
 Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.

 ## Details

 Version5 is the new release of flac2all.
 The decision to bump up a version number was primarily driven by the move to python3.
-Python2 was scheduled to be EOL after the 1st January 2020, and a lot of distros are already defaulting to python3 as the system Python interpreter.
+Python2 is scheduled to be EOL after the 1st January 2020, and a lot of distros are already defaulting to python3 as the system Python interpreter.
 Rather than hold two versions of "version4", one for py2 and one for py3, it made more sense to bump the version number (thats what they are there for, after all).

+Following on from my tradition of adding at least one major feature in major version upgrades.
+Version5 has the following new features:
+* Support for 72 new codecs via ffmpeg
-Following on from my tradition of adding at least one major change in versions.
-Version5 has support for network distributed transcoding via ZeroMQ.
-This allows you to launch a single flac2all "master", and then have flac2all "workers" connect to it over a TCP connection.
+* support for network distributed transcoding via ZeroMQ.
+This allows you to launch a single flac2all "master" on a machine, and then have flac2all "workers" running on other machines connect to it over a TCP connection.
 In other words, you can delegrate encoding tasks to multiple computers, each with multiple cores.

-In many ways it is the progression of the original multiprocess flac2all, which would allow you use all CPUs on your machine.
-Now you can use multiple machines (each with multiple CPUs) to transcode in parallel.
+For more details see the "Usage: clustering" section.

+Note that the clustering function is optional, and flac2all will still work in the original way if ZeroMQ (and its python bindings) are not installed.
+As such we have not placed a hard dependency on ZeroMQ.
+This may change in future (e.g. if we decide to abandon the old logic and make everything ZeroMQ based internally).

 ## Dependencies
 * Python >= 3.6